locka99/opcua/docs/server.md

 these are implemented for you.
 The server API can be used to configure the identity of your server, its port number and other details, to set up an address space, set up variables that operate from setters or timers, and to listen for clients.

-### Protocols

-All communication between the client and server is via a protocol, of which there are three:

-- OPC UA TCP binary - Supported
-- HTTPS binary - Not supported
-- HTTPS XML SOAP - Not supported

-This implementation supports encrypted and unencrypted communication of traffic between client and server as well as a certificate trust model.

-### Endpoints

 ### Lifecycle